gabsbruh/Mini-projects/README.md

-The repository contains various Python projects, including ones useful for everyday use.
+The repository contains various Python projects, including ones useful on a daily basis.